Rabies Advisory Center

 In contrast, the administration of rabies antibodies (also known as "human rabies immunoglobulin" [HRIG]) is a form of passive immunisation in which antibodies against the rabies virus are administered directly to the patient.
 The aim of passive immunisation is to bridge the period until the body's own antibodies are produced after active immunisation.
 In contrast to active immunisation, passive immunisation is only necessary in special situations after a rabies risk contact as part of post-exposure prophylaxis.

-As part of active immunisation, inactivated rabies vaccines are used worldwide for both pre-exposure prophylaxis (before a potential rabies risk contact, e.g. as a travel vaccination) and post-exposure prophylaxis (after a rabies risk contact has taken place).
+As part of active immunisation, inactivated rabies vaccines are used both for pre-exposure prophylaxis (before a potential rabies risk contact, e.g. as a travel vaccination) and for post-exposure prophylaxis (after a rabies risk contact has taken place).
 Nowadays, these are mostly so-called cell culture vaccines, in which rabies viruses are cultivated on human or animal cells and then inactivated.
 Cell culture vaccines have replaced the previously used nerve tissue vaccines.

 The drug safety of commercially available rabies vaccines is considered excellent, vaccination reactions such as local reactions at the vaccination site, headaches, fatigue, general feeling of illness, fever and dizziness are possible but short-lived.
 All known possible side effects are also listed in the instructions for use of the vaccine preparation used, together with the approximate frequency with which they may occur.
 Information on possible side effects, interactions and contraindications can also be obtained from the doctor treating you.